E-commerce

 The main causes of cart abandonment

-The most frequent causes of abandonment are now well documented.
-Baymard’s research on checkout usability, along with Shopify and Stripe resources, converges on several families of friction.
+The most common abandonment causes are now well documented.
+Baymard research on checkout usability, as well as Shopify and Stripe resources, converge on several families of friction.

-Unexpected costs: shipping fees, taxes, or surcharges shown too late.
+• Unexpected costs: shipping fees, taxes, or extra charges shown too late.

-Technical issues: slowness, bugs, validation errors, degraded mobile experience.
+• Technical problems: slowness, bugs, validation errors, poor mobile experience.

 Why these causes come up so often

-It is also important to keep in mind that several causes often add up.
+It is also worth keeping in mind that several causes often add up.
 An abandoned cart is not always linked to a single isolated flaw.
 It can result from a slightly less clear price, a slightly slow mobile experience, and a lack of reassurance combined.
-That is why an overly simple reading like “you just need to send more emails” often misses the real problem.
+That is why an overly simple view like needing to send more emails often misses the real problem.

 Why the effect is so strong

-The customer does not only reassess an amount.
-They also reassess the brand’s credibility.
+The customer is not only reassessing an amount.
+They are also reassessing the brand’s credibility.
 Important information revealed too late can give the impression of a lack of transparency, even if that was not the intention.

 How to reduce this type of abandonment

-Mandatory account creation and overly long forms cause lost sales
+Mandatory account creation and overly long forms lose sales

-Another classic cause of cart abandonment is the friction created by the checkout funnel itself.
-Asking for too much information, multiplying the steps, or requiring account creation before payment increases the effort expected from the customer.
-But at this stage, the user wants to complete the process, not start a new administrative relationship with the site.
+Another classic cause of cart abandonment is the friction created by the checkout flow itself.
+Asking for too much information, multiplying the steps, or requiring account creation before payment increases the effort required from the customer.
+At this stage, the user wants to finish, not start a new administrative relationship with the site.

-Because it introduces a task perceived as secondary compared to the purchase.
-Many visitors simply want to finalize quickly.
-If you make an account mandatory, some will leave, especially on mobile or for a first purchase with low emotional commitment.
+Because it introduces a task perceived as secondary compared with the purchase.
+Many visitors simply want to complete their order quickly.
+If you make the account mandatory, some will leave, especially on mobile or for a first purchase with low emotional commitment.

-A checkout as short as possible, with guest checkout, autocomplete, clear error messages, and only the truly necessary fields.
+A checkout as short as possible, with guest checkout, autocomplete, clear error messages, and only the fields that are truly necessary.
 Every unnecessary field increases decision fatigue and reduces the likelihood of completion.

 Even with a good cart and a good checkout, a customer may abandon if their preferred payment method is not available or if the payment flow seems unreliable.
 Cards, wallets, accelerated payments, or local options do not carry the same weight across markets and devices.